haagahelia/devops-course/docs/monitoring/security.md

 When you open the security alert, you'll find detailed information about the identified issue.
 To fix it, you can create a new branch and begin working on a fix.
 Additionally, you can use Copilot to help automatically resolve the issue.

+You can also write your own custom CodeQL queries and you can read more about CodeQL syntax in https://codeql.github.com/docs/codeql-overview/.

 ### GitHub Dependabot

 GitHub Dependabot is a built-in tool in GitHub that helps you keep your dependencies up to date and secure.
 It automatically checks your project’s dependencies for outdated or insecure libraries.
 When it finds a new version or a security vulnerability, Dependabot can automatically create pull requests to update the affected dependencies.